helium/HIP/0040-validator-denylist.md

 - Committee members are voted on by the community.
 - The committee will produce the first list of its kind to be automatically included with the validator software.
+- This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.
+- The Committee will generate a list of hotspot addresses and publish it.

 Analysis / generation

-Validator usage

-This committee will analyse hotspots, patterns of gaming, and then submit evidence to the committee to discuss and vote on.

 There is no golden bullet here with gaming, a multitude of factors go into defining if a hotspot is gaming the system, and so defining what is gaming will always change.
 We need a trusted, elected committee that is focused on what's best for the network.